Review process

 1. An initial editorial screening of the topic suitability and paper originality (up to one month).

-2. In case of acceptance, the paper is sent for external evaluation to two scientific referees (up to 3 months).
+2. In case of acceptance, the paper is sent for external evaluation to two scientific reviewers (up to 3 months).

 3. After the final revision of the paper, if the peer-review is positive, the paper enters an English proofreading process and the editing for publication (up to 2 months).

-4. After its final acceptance, the paper publication takes place in one of the following two issues of JURA (up to one year).
+4. After its final acceptance, done by the Editorial team based on the independent consent of the two reviewers, the paper publication takes place in one of the following two issues of JURA (up to one year).

 *JURA is an open-acces and free of charge journal with a frequency of two issues per year (publication in April and October, starting with 2023).